GoFuuu/ME5406/README.md

 # FetchReach Reinforcement Learning Project

-This project implements multiple reinforcement learning algorithms for the FetchReach-v1 environment from Gymnasium Robotics.
+This project implements multiple reinforcement learning algorithms for the FetchReach environment from Gymnasium Robotics.
 The agents learn to control a robotic arm to reach a target position in 3D space.
 The implemented algorithms include Soft Actor-Critic (SAC), Proximal Policy Optimization (PPO), Twin Delayed DDPG (TD3), and Deep Deterministic Policy Gradient (DDPG).

 ## Project Structure